CamilleGirou/ML_course/README.md

     - plunge & better & far
     - thing

-This comparison seems also quite accurate.
+This comparison seems also quite correct.

  **Conclusion Step 3**

 The horoscope predictions from our dataset seems to be at least partially sign-specifics since the TF-IDF methods (which also takes into account that a word is rare among the other text of the corpus) highlights different words for each sign.
 Moreover these words seems to be linked to the personality traits of each sign.

 Hence it makes sense to building a text generator algorithm able to take into account the sign to produce the horoscope.